Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 The device we're building in this workshop contains a button and an LED.
 When the button is pressed, a <a href="https://help.salesforce.com/apex/HTViewHelpDoc?id=cases_home.htm&language=en_US" target="_blank">Salesforce Case</a> will be created.
 The LED will be controlled by the number of open cases.
 If there are any open cases, the LED will be lit.
 If there are no open cases, the LED will be off.
 This device provides a quick way to create new cases and an easy way to visualize whether or not there are open cases that need to be addressed.

+As you perform this workshop, if you run into any issues, please refer to the [Losant Documentation](https://docs.losant.com) and the [Losant Forums](https://forums.losant.com) for help.

 ## 1. Build the Device

 For this workshop, you’ll need to attach the NodeMCU, button, and LED to the breadboard.
 Below is the wiring diagram.
 For more information on what breadboards are and how they work, check out our blog post on <a href="https://www.losant.com/blog/how-to-use-a-breadboard" target="\_blank">How to Use a Breadboard</a>.

+Your kit should include the following items:

+  * 1 [NodeMCU v1.0](http://nodemcu.com/index_en.html) dev kit microcontroller <a href="https://github.com/nodemcu/nodemcu-devkit-v1.0" target="\_blank">(View board schematic)</a>
+  * 1 solderless breadboard
+  * 8 jump wires
+  * 2 resistors
+  * 1 LED
+  * 1 TMP36 temperature sensor
+  * 1 button
+  * 1 micro-USB cable

 ### Wiring